-• You had a return of excess traditional IRA contributions (see Return of Excess Traditional IRA Contributions, earlier).

-• Incident to divorce, you transferred or received part or all of a traditional IRA (see the next-to-last bulleted item under Line 7, later).

-• You rolled over any nontaxable portion of your qualified retirement plan to a traditional, SEP, or SIMPLE IRA that wasn't previously reported on Form 8606, line 2.
+- You had a return of excess traditional IRA contributions (see Return of Excess Traditional IRA Contributions, earlier). - Incident to divorce, you transferred or received part or all of a traditional, SEP, or SIMPLE IRA (see the last bulleted item under Line 7, later). - You rolled over any nontaxable portion of your qualified retirement plan to a traditional, SEP, or SIMPLE IRA that wasn't previously reported on Form 8606, line 2.
 Include the nontaxable portion on line 2.

-If you made contributions to traditional IRAs for 2019 in 2019 and 2020 and you have both deductible and nondeductible contributions, you can choose to treat the contributions made in 2019 first as nondeductible contributions and then as deductible contributions, or vice versa.
+If you made contributions to traditional IRAs for 2021 in 2021 and 2022 and you have both deductible and nondeductible contributions, you can choose to treat the contributions made in 2021 first as nondeductible contributions and then as deductible contributions, or vice versa.

 Example.
-You made contributions for 2019 of \$2,000 in May 2019 and \$2,000 in January 2020, of which \$3,000 are deductible and \$1,000 are nondeductible.
-You choose \$1,000 of your contribution in 2019 to be nondeductible.
-You enter the \$1,000 on line 1, but not line 4, and it becomes part of your basis for 2019.
+You made contributions for 2021 of \$2,000 in May 2021 and \$2,000 in January 2022, of which \$3,000 are deductible and \$1,000 are nondeductible.
+You choose \$1,000 of your contribution in 2021 to be nondeductible.
+You enter the \$1,000 on line 1, but not line 4, and it becomes part of your basis for 2021.

-Although the contributions to traditional IRAs for 2019 that you made from January 1, 2020, through April 15, 2020, can be treated as nondeductible, they aren't included in figuring the nontaxable part of any distributions you received in 2019.
+Although the contributions to traditional IRAs for 2021 that you made from January 1, 2022, through April 18, 2022, can be treated as nondeductible, they aren't included in figuring the nontaxable part of any distributions you received in 2021.

-Enter the total value of all your traditional, SEP, and SIMPLE IRAs as of December 31, 2019, plus any outstanding rollovers.
-A statement should be sent to you by January 31, 2020, showing the value of each IRA on December 31, 2019.
-However, if you recharacterized any amounts originally contributed, enter on line 6 the total value, taking into account all recharacterizations of those amounts, including recharacterizations made after December 31, 2019.
+Enter the total value of all your traditional, SEP, and SIMPLE IRAs as of December 31, 2021, plus any outstanding rollovers.
+A statement should be sent to you by January 31, 2022, showing the value of each IRA on December 31, 2021.
+However, if you recharacterized any amounts originally contributed, enter on line 6 the total value, taking into account all recharacterizations of those amounts, including recharacterizations made after December 31, 2021.

 For purposes of line 6, a rollover is a tax-free distribution from one traditional, SEP, or SIMPLE IRA that is contributed to another traditional, SEP, or SIMPLE IRA.
 The rollover must be completed within 60 days after receiving the distribution from the first IRA.
-An outstanding rollover is generally the amount of any distribution received in 2019 after November 1, 2019, that was rolled over in 2020, but within the 60-day rollover period.
-A rollover between a SIMPLE IRA and a gualified retirement plan or an IRA (other than a SIMPLE IRA) can only take place after your first 2 years of participation in the SIMPLE IRA.
+An outstanding rollover is generally the amount of any distribution received in 2021 after November 1, 2021, that was rolled over in 2022, but within the 60-day rollover period.
+A rollover between a SIMPLE IRA and a qualified retirement plan or an IRA (other than a SIMPLE IRA) can only take place after your first 2 years of participation in the SIMPLE IRA.
 See Pub.
-590-A for more details.
+590-A for more details

 Pursuant to Rev. Proc.
-2016-47 in Internal Revenue Bulletin 2016-37. available at IRS.gov/irb/ 2016-37_IRB#RP-2016-47, you may make a written certification to a plan administrator or an IRA trustee that you missed the 60-day rollover contribution deadline because of one or more of the 11 reasons listed in Rev. Proc.
-2016-47.
+2020-46 in Internal Revenue Bulletin 2020-45, available at IRS.gov/irb/ 2020-45 IRB#REV-PROC-2020-46, you may make a written certification to a plan administrator or an IRA trustee that you missed the 60-day rollover contribution deadline because of one or more of the 12 reasons listed in Rev. Proc.
+2020-46.
 See Rev. Proc.
-2016-47 for information on how to self-certify for a waiver.
+2020-46 for information on how to self-certify for a waiver.
 Also see Time Limit for Making a Rollover Contribution under Can You Move Retirement Plan Assets? in Pub.

 590-A for more information on ways to get a waiver of the 60-day rollover requirement.